blackbaud/sky-api-docs/content/docs/authorization/common-auth-issues/index.md

 > "invalid_grant" error

-This error is caused by an invalid value in your request to the `/token` endpoint.
-For example, this error will be seen when providing an invalid, expired, or previously used authorization code.
-In this case, you must restart the authorization process and obtain a fresh authorization code from the `/authorization` endpoint.
-Note that authorization codes expire in 5 minutes and are not reusable.
-Be sure to exchange them for access tokens quickly.
+This error is caused by an invalid value in your request to the `/token` endpoint as part of the [Authorization Code Flow](/docs/authorization/auth-code-flow/).

+For example, when you perform a [request for an access token](/docs/authorization/auth-code-flow/#step-4--request-tokens), you will see this error when providing an invalid, expired, or previously used authorization code.
+In this case, you must restart the authorization process and obtain a new authorization code from the `/authorization` endpoint.
+The authorization codes expire in a period of time (currently, {{ stache.config.auth_token_expiration_minutes }}) and are not reusable.
+Your application should exchange them for access tokens promptly.

-This error can also been seen when the `redirect_uri` provided to the `/token` endpoint does not match the one used when making the initial authorization request.
+A `redirect_uri` that does not match the one used when making the [initial authorization](/docs/authorization/auth-code-flow/#step-1--request-authorization) request can also cause this error.
 To resolve this, use the same `redirect_uri` in both operations.

+You may also see this when you [refresh an access token](/docs/authorization/auth-code-flow/#step-7--refresh-access-token), if you provide an expired, revoked, or otherwise invalid refresh token.

 ## Call the {{ stache.config.product_name_short }}